I'm Amanda and I’m passionate about creating a well loved and well lived in home for my family and I I'd love to help you do the same!

 We heat our house in the winter with a wood-burning stove so we always have chopped wood coming into the house.
 It’s handy to keep it stacked on the front porch where it’s easy to grab a few pieces.
 But even if you don’t have a real fireplace, it looks warm and inviting to stack a few logs by the front door!

 I hope you’ve enjoyed these easy styling tips for decorating your Christmas Front Porch this season!
-2020 has been a hard year and I think it’s important to bring a little holiday cheer to your home if you are able!

 HAPPY HOLIDAYS!